Home/Calculators/Jumbo Reverse Mortgage

 FHA-Insured HECM

-• FHA non-recourse guarantee important to you or heirs
+• FHA non-recourse guarantee important to you or heirs — jumbo products may include non-recourse language but it is contractual, not government-backed

 • CFP is modeling HECM as buffer asset — LOC growth rate is core to the strategy